 The eLife early-career reviewer pool was established in 2016, with support from the eLife Early-Career Advisory Group (ECAG), and the current call builds upon similar initiatives in the past, including a call for early-career reviewers in Evolutionary Biology and Genomics.

-eLife receives submissions in many areas of Structural Biology and Molecular Biophysics, including, but not limited to, the following: structure, function and dynamics of soluble and membrane proteins; protein folding and supramolecular organization; protein-lipid interactions and membrane remodeling; and phase separation and self-sorting phenomena.
-Manuscripts report a wide range of experimental and computational approaches including: X-ray crystallography and cryo-EM; NMR, EPR and fluorescence spectroscopies; single-molecule optical and mechanical methods; molecular simulation and structural modeling.
+eLife receives submissions in many areas of Structural Biology and Molecular Biophysics, including, but not limited to, the following: structure, function and dynamics of soluble and membrane proteins; protein folding and supramolecular organization; protein-lipid interactions and membrane remodelling; and phase separation and self-sorting phenomena.
+Manuscripts report a wide range of experimental and computational approaches, including: X-ray crystallography and cryo-EM; NMR, EPR and fluorescence spectroscopies; single-molecule optical and mechanical methods; molecular simulation and structural modelling.

 Reviewers are chosen on a per-paper basis at eLife, based on a range of considerations, so it is not possible to say how many manuscripts any member of the pool be asked to review.
 However, now is an exciting time to be involved with eLife as the new "publish, then review" approach to publishing is rolled out and "public reviews" are posted to preprints.
 Moreover, in partnership with PREreview, we will offer training in peer review to new members of the pool.
 There is no limit on the number of people we can add to the pool.